a-tokyo/generator-at-angular/README.md

        bootstrap-sass is a Sass-powered version of Bootstrap

+### Tips:
+- To keep the SASS/SCSS clean and modular use [BEM Syntax](http://css-tricks.com/bem-101/)
+- To keep the git repository's branch model modular and scalable use [git flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/)

 ### Known bugs:
   > * **Problem:** Webpack2 unable to import function with only export default value.